-40-11.
-Alcohol and/or Drug Abuse Treatment Program
+10.11.
+Alcohol and/or Drug Abuse Treatment Program [uniform standard #6]

 Effective Within thirty (30) days from the effective date of this Decision, respondent shall enter an inpatient or outpatient alcohol or other drug abuse recovery program (a minimum of six (6) months duration) or an equivalent program as approved by the Board or its designee.